michael-s-downs/thethingineed/readme.md

 URL_COMPOSE =  f"{url}/compose/process"

-system = "You are an expert assistant" query = "what is the france capital ?" template_name = "system_query"
-platform = "azure"
-model = "techhub-pool-world-gpt-3.5-turbo-16k"
+system = "You are an expert assistant" query = "what is the france capital?" template_name = "system_query" platform = "azure" model = "techhub-pool-world-gpt-3.5-turbo-16k"